 Armed with a little knowledge, selecting the perfect set can be easy.
 Here are a few pointers that will help you identify quality wrought iron furniture:

-- Coating is crucial.
+It is imperative that wrought iron be adequately protected during the manufacturing process.
 If not properly coated, iron will oxidize and rust when exposed to water and air.
-It is imperative that wrought iron be adequately protected during the manufacturing process.
 Quality wrought iron furniture follows a laborious, multi-step process to prevent oxidation, beginning with a wash and chemical treatment, followed by an epoxy primer protective undercoat, and finished with a thick polyurethane powder coating.
 Inferior wrought iron offers very little protection, and often is merely treated with a coat of spray paint.

 Now that you know what to look for, there are three manufacturers of premium quality wrought iron furniture whose names you should know.
 Each has been in business for generations and is known for outstanding, uncompromising quality.
 They are: